 Diffusers and burners

-Essential oil diffusers and burners are probably the simplest way of utilising your chosen blend.
+Essential oil diffusers and burners are probably the simplest way of utilizing your chosen blend.
 It’s just a case of popping some into your diffuser and turning it on, or pouring a few drops onto the dish of your burner and lighting a candle beneath it.

-A diffuser is an absolutely amazing product, and if you’re into room deodorisers or aromatherapy this is the easiest method of using essential oils.
+A diffuser is an absolutely amazing product, and if you’re into room deodorizers or aromatherapy this is the easiest method of using essential oils.
 It’s definitely worth your money.
-Not too long ago we reviewed a diffuser by Mofado.
+Not too long ago we reviewed a diffuser.
 We were surprised how great it actually worked, and it’s definitely value for money considering the quality of the product.
-Quality essential oil diffusers are available for purchase on Amazon and here at Mountain Rose.

 But if money is an issue, you could always get yourself a burner.
 They work in a very similar way as a diffuser (only not as efficiently) and are relatively inexpensive.
 Even if you have a diffuser, a burner can actually be a much more attractive way of using your oils.
 There’s just something so wonderfully rustic about using one, and it looks great on the coffee table.
 They also make amazing gifts, perhaps with a selection of blends for your giftee to use with it.